 Skip to main content

-Austin Environmental Leaders is a new initiative from Austin Youth River Watch designed to broaden our impact past High School graduation.
-Our AEL program provides career readiness-skills to young adults aged 18-24 in central Texas through intensive mentorship, on-the-job training, and environmental restoration.
+Austin Environmental Leaders is an initiative from Austin Youth River Watch designed to broaden our impact beyond High School graduation.
+The AEL program provides career readiness-skills to young adults aged 18+ in central Texas through intensive mentorship, professional development, and project-based learning.

 Interested in joining our program?
 Fill out the form below!